 There are two types of tests used to diagnose TB: a blood test and a skin test.
 Your results from either test won’t reveal whether you have latent or active TB.
-Instead, they are used to determine who should be treated and with what type of medication.
+Instead, they’re used to determine if you should be treated and with what type of medication.

 A TB skin test is also called a Mantoux tuberculin skin test (TST).
 The test is usually well-tolerated, and people rarely have negative reactions to it.